Terri Dwyer: Career

 Terri Dwyer began her career as a model and in 1995 won the part of Ruth Osborne in the British soap opera Hollyoaks, making her first appearance in January 1996.
 After leaving Hollyoaks in 2001, she participated in the Channel 4 reality tv show The Games and went on to win a gold medal.
 In that same year, she appeared on Lily Savage's Blankety Blank.
+She appeared as a guest co-presenter of The Big Breakfast in January 2001 during Guest Presenter Week with Natalie Casey.

 In 2003, Dwyer briefly returned to Hollyoaks and also became a regular presenter on the ITV programme Loose Women (2003–2006).
 In 2005, she joined the cast of Grange Hill, playing the part of school teacher, Miss Adams.
 In June 2006, Terri helped ITV Play launch a new show: Rovers Return Quiz Night.
 She was one of the main presenters on the programme, alongside Paul Hendy.

 Dwyer left ITV Play in June 2006, after accepting the job as main presenter on ITV's 60 Minute Makeover, taking over from fellow Loose Women star Claire Sweeney, who left to join a theatre production.
 Dwyer later left the show as part of a cost-cutting exercise by ITV.

 In 2007, Terri co-presented Coronation Street/Emmerdale Confidential on ITV along with Jeremy Edwards (who played the husband of Dwyer's character in Hollyoaks).

 Dwyer also made a guest appearance on the comedy Bo' Selecta in 2002.

 Dwyer also appeared in a one-off episode (episode 12) of the series Mile High.
 Dwyer played the role of a passenger within a group of people who share a fear of flying.
 She encounters an intimate moment with the character Captain Croker.
 Dwyer's character seduces the Captain onto the beach where she strips to her underwear and swims to a remote beach, where he shortly follows.
 It is implied that the two characters attempt to have sex, but fail due to the Captain's inability to "get it up".

 Dwyer made regular appearances on This Morning from 2010 until 2012.

 Personal life

-Terri has an older sister, Tina, an older brother, Tony (who has 4 children), and a younger brother, Terry.
+Terri has an older sister, Tina, an older brother, Tony, and a younger brother, Terry.
 Her mother Doreen died of ovarian cancer in 1996, and her father Tony died of stomach cancer in 2003.
 Terri herself nearly died in a car crash in 1991.

 Dwyer married Sean Marley at Dalmeny village church, near Edinburgh, on 5 September 2004.
 She nearly missed her own wedding, as she was stuck in traffic.
 Dwyer gave birth to her first child, a son named Caiden Ajay Marley in Birkenhead, Merseyside, on 1 March 2006.
-Terri gave birth to her second son, Kylan Jones Marley on 3 November 2009.
+Terri gave birth to her second son, Kylan James Marley on 3 November 2009.